learn-co-students/dsc-intro-to-ggplot2-online-ds-pt-051319/README.md

 We now have the data on the plot.
 This is pretty much the most basic scatter plot you could make with ggplot.
 We mapped our data to two different axes and threw our data on top of it using a layer.
-Now if we take advantage of this idea of having different data being mapped to different aesthetics that are availble to us and the fact that we can keep adding layers to this, we can actually do some pretty powerful things with this grammer (the gg in ggplot2 stands for [grammar of graphics](https://www.springer.com/gp/book/9780387245447)!).
+Now if we take advantage of this idea of having different data being mapped to different aesthetics that are available to us and the fact that we can keep adding layers to this, we can actually do some pretty powerful things with this grammar (the gg in ggplot2 stands for [grammar of graphics](https://www.springer.com/gp/book/9780387245447)!).

 So what can we do with this?

-Well the first thing we might want to explore is how we can explore mapping other data we have availble to us to other aethetics.
+Well the first thing we might want to explore is how we can explore mapping other data we have available to us to other aesthetics.

 Just like in seaborn, we can use color to our advantage to help bring out different trends.
 In order to this, we need to tell ggplot that we want the time variable to be mapped to the color aesthetic as in the code below: